-Prerequisites: Mathematics (including Linear algebra, Numerical analysis, Multivariable analysis and Statistics) minimum 30cr., Mechanics, Strength of materials, Machine elements, Engineering materials, Manufacturing engineering, Automatic control, Industrial economics, Computer-aided design and Programming.
+Prerequisites: Mathematics (at least 30 credits) (including Linear algebra, Numerical analysis, Multivariable analysis and Mathematical Statistics), Mechanics, Strength of materials, Engineering materials, Manufacturing engineering, Automation or Automatic control, Industrial economics, Computer-aided design and Programming.

-Preferable course experience: Maintenance, Production planning, Human factors, Thermodynamics, Virtual production and Logistics.
+Preferable course experience: Maintenance, Production planning, Human factors, Virtual production and Logistics.

 English Language Proficiency

 The most common and important scores that are accepted are

 Non-EEA:140 000 SEK/academic year